yeehaa123/elab/erc/h2020/proposal/part_b_template_1-3.md

 **Definitions:**

-*‘Work package’ means a major sub-division of the proposed project*
+**Work package** *means a major sub-division of the proposed project*

-*‘Deliverable’ means a distinct output of the project, meaningful in terms of the project’s  overall objectives, and constituted by a report, a document, a technical diagram, a software etc.*
+**Deliverable** *means a distinct output of the project, meaningful in terms of the project’s  overall objectives, and constituted by a report, a document, a technical diagram, a software etc.*

-*‘Milestones’ means control points in the project that help to chart progress.
+**‘Milestones’** *means control points in the project that help to chart progress.
 Milestones may correspond to the completion of a key deliverable, allowing the next phase of the work to begin.
 They may also be needed at intermediary points so that, if problems have arisen, corrective measures can be taken.
 A milestone may be a critical decision point in the project where, for example, the consortium must decide which of several technologies to adopt for further development.*